Piper (film)

-Piper is a 2016 computer-animated short film produced by Pixar Animation Studios.
+Piper is a 2016 American animated short film produced by Pixar Animation Studios.
 Written and directed by Alan Barillaro, it was theatrically released alongside Pixar's Finding Dory on June 17, 2016.
 It won the Academy Award for Best Animated Short Film at the 89th Academy Awards, becoming the first Pixar animated short to win the award since For the Birds in 2001.

 The short film involves a hungry baby sandpiper learning to overcome her fear of water.
 The inspiration came from less than a mile away from Pixar Studios in Emeryville, California, where Barillaro, a veteran Pixar animator, would run alongside the shore and notice birds by the thousands fleeing from the water but returning between waves to eat.

 Plot

 A flock of sandpipers is hunting for food at a seashore by searching for bivalves exposed by receding waves and running away when the wave returns.
-A baby (named Piper) is taken to shoreline by her mother so she can learn how to find her own food.
-However, she fails to pull away in time and is soaked wet by the incoming surf.
-The incident leaves Piper terrified of the water and she refuses to leave the nest.
+A baby (named Piper) is taken to the shoreline by her mother so she can learn how to find her own food.
+However, she fails to pull away in time and is soaked wet by the incoming surf, thus terrifying her.
+The incident leaves Piper with aquaphobia and she refuses to leave the nest insisting on her mother feeding her like before.
 Soon, she is compelled to return to the shoreline by her hunger and notices a hermit crab digging in the sand.
 While she is watching the crab, a large wave comes in and submerges her.
+She panics and imitates the crabs by burrowing into the sand.
 However, this time the crab tells Piper to open her eyes, allowing her to see large bivalves exposed by the wave.
-Excited, Piper overcomes her fear of water and learns how to catch the large bivalves when they are exposed underwater, catching enough to feed her entire flock.
+Excited, Piper overcomes her aquaphobia and learns how to catch the large bivalves when they are exposed underwater, catching enough to feed her entire flock.

 Production

-Alan Barillaro used new, cutting edge technology to create Piper over three years.
+Alan Barillaro used new, cutting edge technology to create Piper for over three years.
 In order to give the sandpipers and other birds visible in the background a realistic look, Barillaro and the short animation team visited beaches in the San Francisco Bay Area, as well as the Monterey Bay Aquarium to study their appearance and behavior.
 The sandpipers' feathers in particular were rendered in minute detail.